-Kunsthalle ohne Schwellen is a series of one-day summer workshops for people with disabilities and has been taking place in different spaces at Kunsthalle Basel for the last nine years.
+Kunsthalle ohne Schwellen is a series of one-day or half-day workshops for people with disabilities and has been taking place in different spaces at Kunsthalle Basel for the last nine years.
 Several times a year, on selected days, we invite groups or individuals and their companions to experience the current exhibitions with us and get creative.

-The program Kunsthalle ohne Schwellen addresses individual people with disabilities and accompanying persons as well as groups from institutions.
+The program Kunsthalle ohne Schwellen addresses individual people with disabilities and accompanying persons and groups from institutions.

-In 2010 this workshop series won the Museumstern, a distinction awarded by the City of Basel to institutions that are actively committed to meeting the particular needs of handicapped and elderly persons and to creating opportunities for them to take part in museum activities.
+In 2010 this workshop series won the Museumstern, a distinction awarded by the City of Basel to institutions that are actively committed to meeting the particular needs of disabled and elderly persons and creating opportunities for them to participate in museum activities.